 - Playing the violin or cello

-- The most important function of the biceps brachii is it allows us to carry objects and not pull the shoulder joint apart.
+- The most important function of the biceps brachii is it allows us to lift and carry objects without pulling the shoulder joint apart.

-- Violinists and cellists often have problems and pain in the biceps.
+- Violinists and cellists often develop trigger points in the biceps.

 Clinical diagnoses to which the biceps brachii muscle symptoms may contribute: